 Your actions should directly reflect the severity of your reaction.
 If severe, call 911 or go to the nearest hospital.
 If your reaction is mild, contact your physician as soon as possible.
 Either way, please let your physician know about your reaction.

 Here are some tips for choosing the right cannabis product:

 If you're still unsure of what product is right for you, please don't hesitate to contact us by phoning 1-855-ZENABIS or emailing , and one of our Client Service Representatives will be happy to assist you.

 Currently, there are a few employee health insurance plans that cover medical cannabis.
 Organizations continue to announce they will be covering medical cannabis, such as Sun Life Assurance Co in February 2018, and more will likely add coverage in the near future.

-Travelling with medical cannabis is permitted within Canada, but you must carry your registration documentation and keep your cannabis in its original container.
+Travelling with medical cannabis is permitted within Canada, but you must carry your registration documentation and keep your cannabis in its original container if carrying more than 30 grams.
 If you're flying, call the airline ahead of time to ensure you won't run into any security delays.

 DO NOT TRAVEL OUTSIDE OF CANADA WITH ANY CANNABIS PRODUCT.

 Visit the Consumer Information on Cannabis section on Health Canada's website.